elayer/CreditCardClusteringProject/README.md

 * I then performed EDA by using correlation and bivariate analysis techniques.
 As one would expect, those with higher balance had a higher credit limit, and just about all frequency attributes were positively correlated with their general attribute counterpart.

-* Applied K-Means and PCA to the data in attempt to create appropriate clusters based on the data.
+* Applied K-Means using PCA as well as UMAP to the data in attempt to create appropriate clusters based on the data.

-* Using a scree plot/elbow method, I elected to use 4 clusters to split the data, and found that 4 clusters represented the data fairly well.
+* Using a scree plot/elbow method, I elected to use 4 clusters to split the data.
+I found that 4 clusters represented the data fairly well with PCA, and UMAP was an upgrade from PCA in that the 4 clusters were split more elaborately and group size was much more balanced.

 ## Code and Resources Used: